yehjxraymond/geeksg-blog/content/blog/veilos-preview-of-privacy-preserving-application-engine.md

 ### Only available to beneficiaries in the group

 ![Error for unauthorized voucher generation](../../static/images/veilos-only-identity-group.png "Error for unauthorized voucher generation")

-I should probably work on the error message, but you get the point…

 Finally, should anyone else other than the beneficiaries attempt to generate a voucher, they will fail to generate a valid `proof` for the voucher.